-Brought back to Bristol in 1970, a 30-years careful restoration brought the SS Great Britain back to her glory.
+Brought back to Bristol in 1970, a 30-year careful restoration brought the SS Great Britain back to her glory.
 The iconic ship is now an exciting attraction for adults and children.
 And during the visit, you’ll go through the story of an exceptionally innovative boat and get a taste of life on board.

 5. Clifton Bridge and Clifton Village: beautiful Bristol Georgian architecture

 Approaching Clifton, only minutes away from Bristol’s docks, the sudden change of scenery came to me as a surprise: wide patches of greenery, steep hills, and the iconic Clifton Suspension Bridge towering above the deep Avon gorge.
 The bridge, whose construction started in 1836, is an architectural masterpiece designed by Isambard Kingdom Brunel, the engineer of the SS Great Britain.

 A little further, you reach Clifton Village and its beautiful Georgian architecture.
 Bristol’s poshest neighborhood also speaks of the city’s history: an important harbor and center of trade.
 Wealthy merchants built grand Georgian mansions during the 18th and 19th centuries, transforming the hilltop suburb into an exclusive area of Bristol.
 Clifton Village’s name perfectly reflects the atmosphere.
 You’ll be indeed surprised by the fancy shops, trendy cafes, and restaurants.
-And you’ll get the impression of a town, far from the hustle-bustle of the city.
+And you’ll get the impression of a town far from the hustle-bustle of the city.
+To learn more about this lovely neighborhood, you could join a guided walking tour of Clifton, the famous suspension bridge, and the old town.

 Unfortunately, I didn’t have enough time for a proper visit to Clifton Village.
-One of the reasons I’d like to go back to Bristol and spend at least a couple of days in this fascinating city.
+This is one of the reasons I’d like to return to Bristol and spend at least a couple of days in this fascinating city.

 6. Discover the secrets of Cider

 Like wine and beer, cider’s roots date back millennia.
-This alcoholic beverage stands to Great Britain like wine to France and Italy.
+This alcoholic beverage stands in Great Britain like wine in France and Italy.

 Did you know?
 With more than 500 producers, the United Kingdom is the largest Cider market in Europe and the world.